Browse past lab clients by general industry sectors

 2) Must be free rinsing and leave no residue.

 3) Preferably be operated at a lower temperature (around 120 F).

 4) Must be Multi-Metal safe.

 For the first part of the trial, 7 different chemistries were tested against a sample of Hubbard-Hall Ram Charger and Chemstation GreenStuff.
 Chemistries were selected on the four cleaning chemistry goals listed above.
-The concentrations of each chemistry was a recommended usage concentration for heavy cleaning supplied by the vendors.
-All cleaning was performed in a 2 liter beaker with stirbar agitation.
-Cleaning time was 10 minutes and the cleaning temperature was 120 F (both the Ram Charger and Green Stuff II were cleaned at 150 F).
+The concentrations of each chemistry were at recommended usage concentration for heavy cleaning supplied by the vendors.
+All cleaning was performed in a 2-liter beaker with stir-bar agitation.
+Cleaning time was 10 minutes, and the cleaning temperature was 120 F (both the Ram Charger and Green Stuff II were cleaned at 150 F).
 After cleaning, each part was rinsed for 20 seconds in room temperature tap-water.
 The parts were then dried in a convection oven for one hour.